blavejr/OrganiseDesktop/README.md

 # Demo
 ![Screenshot](demo1.png)

-The buttons are `Clean`, `Exit`, `Undo`, `Schedule`, `Remove Schedule` and do exactly as they are implied.
+The buttons are `Clean`, `Exit`, `Undo`, `Schedule`, and `Remove Schedule` and do exactly as they are implied.

-`Clean` - will move the files to the correct folder based on extension.
+`Clean` - will move the files to the correct folder based on the extension.
 If the folder does not exist, it will create one.
 `Exit` - will close out of the program
-`Undo` - undos where the files were placed in the folders when `Clean`  was used
+`Undo` - undo where the files were placed in the folders when `Clean`  was used
-`Schedule` - schedules when the program will run every day in the users command line/ terminal
+`Schedule` - schedules when the program will run every day in the user command line/ terminal
 `Remove Schedule` - removes the previously established schedule

 # Prerequisites
 ### Running a Virtual Environment ###
 All the necessary packages are mentioned in `requirements.txt`.
-They can be installed by running `pip install -r requirements.txt` or using ``pipenv install`` and it will automatically detect the `requirements.txt` and setup an enviroment for you.
-For development purposes, I suggest you create a virtual environment or use a dependency manager like [pipenv](https://github.com/pypa/pipenv) to keep a clear state, separate from your own setup.
+They can be installed by running `pip install -r requirements.txt` or using ``pipenv install`` and it will automatically detect the `requirements.txt` and set up an environment for you.
+For development purposes, I suggest you create a virtual environment or use a dependency manager like [pipenv](https://github.com/pypa/pipenv) to keep a clear state, separate from your setup.

-To create a virual environment yourself in pipenv, follow the steps below:
+To create a virtual environment yourself in pipenv, follow the steps below:
 1. Make a project directory `mkdir project && cd project` where "project" would be the name of the project
 2. Initiate the virtual environment `pipenv --three`
-3. Start the virtual enviroment `pipenv shell`
+3. Start the virtual environment `pipenv shell`
 If the `pipenv install` does not work, insert the following `pipenv install -r requirements.txt`
 4. To exit the virtual environment run `exit`